Read Time : 10 Minutes

 The system works because of the laws of thermodynamics.
 So, we know that even very cold air still contains heat.
 With the right device then, it’s possible to extract heat from air with temperatures as low as –20c.
 Because of the simplicity of these devices, Air-to-Air heat pumps are very common.
 In fact, they are so common, that some systems include additional individual air-to-air units within them.
 These can heat or chill a specific room or area in a house like a cold room or a larder.

-Fun fact when Canary Wharf first opened its doors in the ‘80s, the exhibition centre for the development had a water sourced heating system.
-This heat pump extracted heat from the water in the docks that surrounded the complex, compressed it and circulated around the arena.
+Fun fact - when Canary Wharf first opened its doors in the ‘80s, the exhibition centre for the development had a water-sourced heating system.
+This heat pump extracted heat from the water in the docks that surrounded the complex, compressed it and circulated it around the arena.

 Often called geothermal heat pumps, ground-sourced heat pumps work like water-sourced heat pumps.
 The difference is that they extract heat from the ground outside rather than water.
 Like the source that water-sourced heat pumps draw their heat from, the ground temperature is consistent.
 This means ground-source heat pumps can offer the same or better efficiency as water-sourced circuits.
 In addition, they don’t need a nearby expanse of water.
 The downside to ground-source systems is the price.
 Because they extract heat from underground, they need a lot of preparation.
 This can involve drilling deep boreholes or laying extensive pipework outside the property.
 Maintenance can also be expensive for the same reasons.